typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 npx supabase functions deploy <YOUR FUNCTION'S FOLDER NAME>
 ```

-You should receive a link that will give you resource information about your new function.
+You should receive a link that will give you insight about your new function.
 To call it, you will also need your project's _ANON KEY_, which can be found in the _API Tab_ of your project's settings.
-You can call your function to sync Typesense with a cron job.
+You can schedule your function to sync Typesense with a cron job.

 #### Cron Job to Update Typesense with Edge Functions